Love this playful take on the old nursery rhyme — for extra credit, count all the key changes:

 “Three Soulful Mice“

-Somehow this single has eluded the attention of the fine catalogers at 45Cat (i.e., not in their datbase).
+Somehow this single has eluded the attention of the fine catalogers at 45Cat (i.e., not in their database at the time this piece was originally posted – a problem since fixed).
 I have to assume – as Discogs.com claims – that “Three Soulful Mice” really was a B-side, as there are no images of this flip side anywhere to be found online.

-The musicians backing King Coleman on this track, according to Ruppli’s The King Labels — A Discography, would come from James Brown‘s musical organization – and it sure sounds like it!
+The musicians backing King Coleman on this track, according to Ruppli’s The King Labels — A Discography, would come from James Brown‘s musical organization – and it certainly sounds like it.
 Determining which musicians played on this recording, however, might require a small team of researchers.

 Ernie Hayes: trumpet & piano